-For general tips on applying for jobs, see our dedicated guide to job applications for older workers.
+For more general tips on applying for jobs, see our dedicated guide to job applications for older workers.

-To help you with these, we have developed a detailed guide on explaining your transferable skillset to an employer.
+For further information, we’ve developed a detailed guide on explaining your transferable skillset to an employer.

 Demonstrate Openness to New Technology

 With a massive skills shortage affecting the UK, employers are in desperate need of highly skilled workers to fill vacancies.
 As an older worker, it may be necessary for you to do some retraining before you can begin applying for these jobs.
 Consider signing up for courses that will improve your knowledge of the common software used across most businesses like Microsoft 365 and Google Workspace.
 It’s always a good idea to refresh your skills.

 The inclusion of a link to your LinkedIn or other professional networks will show employers that you’re up-to-date with current trends.
 With more than 90% of talent acquisition specialists using social media to screen candidates, it’s important not to neglect your social media presence.

 CV Writing Tips Summary